roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-11 ****** byJust_Plain_Bob© The boys were waiting when she got to the mall Monday morning.
+The boys were waiting when she got to the mall Monday morning.
 It was Ralph's turn to drive and according to the rotation that the guys had set up he was also the next one in line for the blow job.
 She got in front with him and the other three got in the back.
 As soon as he was out of the parking lot Ralph unzipped and took his cock out and she reached over and took it in her hand.
 She stroked it until it was good and hard and then she let go of it and reached into her purse and took out the mini-cassette recorder and hit PLAY.
 She sat there and looked from face to face as the four men listened to what took place in the van on Friday.
 When the tape ended she said:

  "If you would like your very own copy of this tape I will see to it that you get one.
 I'll drop it off at your house and leave it with your wife."